Click on the image galleries below to scroll through full-size images.

-Cloth book – Naomi’s Tree
+Cloth Book – Naomi’s Tree

 A cloth book of Joy Kogawa’s work Naomi’s Tree was created by a Japanese craft group called Nuno Ehon and donated to Kogawa House.
 It took eight months and incredible skill to make.
+Click on the photos to open full-size images.

-This group has been making Japanese children’s books for many years with amazing skill.
+Nuno Ehon has been making Japanese children’s books for many years with amazing skill.
 They visit kindergartens, elementary schools and junior high schools to read the stories and show their work.
 In 2013, the group went to Tokyo to receive an award from the Japanese government for their accomplishments.

 The Canada-Japan Friendship Association donated several of their works to the Vancouver Public Library years ago.
 At that time, Mrs. Tamako Copithorne helped them to make this donation.
 A few years later, Mrs. Copithorne presented Haruyo Handa and the leader of Nuno Ehon a copy of Joy Kogawa’s book Naomi’s Tree.